Home equity line of credit: United Kingdom

 Despite the proliferation of HELOC products in the US and Canada, the UK market did not have a similar product offering pre-2021.
 This is significant as the UK market has historically replicated innovative financial products developed in the US, such as credit cards or online payments.
 This can be partly attributed to the fact that the UK banking system is highly consolidated with little product innovation among the major lenders.
 This changed in the post-pandemic context, where innovation in the financial services industry has accelerated, with ‘fintechs’ introducing new products to the market.

 The first UK HELOC product was in 2021, by the fintech Selina Finance.
 As of 2022, despite less than 5% per capita utilisation of HELOC products compared to mature, established markets such as the US and Canada, UK customers have shown increasing tendency to use HELOC products as a substitute to existing consumer finance tools.
 As a result, annual HELOC originations have increased fivefold, from $50m in 2021 to $250m in 2022.

 In the UK however, offset mortgages have been common for many years, which is a primary form of lending against a property.
 The current companies that provide these products are Yorkshire Building Society, Coverntry Building Society, Clydesdale Bank & Accord Mortgages.
-A primary benefit of offset mortgages is that they have fee free options, whereas Selina Finance's option comes with a minimum fee of over £1300.